2023 Most Popular Engineering Physics Bachelor's Degree Schools in Illinois

 Women make up 20% of the engineering physics majors at the school.

-The in-demand bachelor’s degree programs at Illinois Institute of Technology helped the school earn the #4 place on this year’s ranking of the most popular engineering physics schools in Illinois.
-Located in the city of Chicago, Illinois Tech is a private not-for-profit school with a medium-sized student population.
+A rank of #4 on this year’s list means Illinois Institute of Technology is a great place for engineering physics students working on their bachelor’s degree.
+Located in the large city of Chicago, Illinois Tech is a private not-for-profit school with a medium-sized student population.

 Of the 3 students majoring in engineering physics at Illinois Tech, 67% are male and 33% are female.